ryanvmenezes/cricket-winprob/README.md

 $ python get_data.py
 ```

-This will run the following scipts (and take a few minutes to complete):
+This will run the following scripts in the `get_scripts` folder (and take a few minutes to complete):

 1. `01_download.py`